chrisgeek07/chrisgeek07/README.md

  ###  Hey there, I’m @chrisgeek07, you can call me Chris 👋🏽.

 - 👀 I’m interested in learning and improving my skills as a Web Developer.
-- 🌱 I’m currently learning React, TypeScript, and AWS.
+- 🌱 I’m currently learning ThreeJS, BarbaJS, and WebGL.
 - 💞️ I’m looking to collaborate on any interesting front-end projects with other creators and developers.
-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to hike, draw and play music :musical_note: